HusseinElsotouhyCisco/Cisco-Switch-Auto-Config/README.md

 Developed by [Hussein Elsotouhy](https://eg.linkedin.com/in/hussein-elsotouhy-03137519b).

-Special thanks to [Nour Nada](http://www.linkedin.com/in/nour-mamdouh-nada-920a65191) for troubleshooting support.
+Special thanks to [Nour Nada](http://www.linkedin.com/in/nour-mamdouh-nada-920a65191) for support.